 Applying TSK to Emotional Intelligence (EI)

-Besides TSK, this application contains writings from a number of books written by Tarthang Tulku in the early 1970s, especially Kum Nye Relaxation.
+This application to emotional intelligence contains writings from TSK as well as a number of other books written by Tarthang Tulku in the early 1970s, especially Kum Nye Relaxation.

 To appreciate how various emotionally transformative methods operate, it is useful to be somewhat familiar with the spectrum of human consciousness.
 For this the following three articles should be helpful: "Ocean of Knowledge," "The Spectrum of Consciousness," "What's the Zone of Peak Performance?"
 All of these articles are based on the TSK vision, which describes how our experience changes as we become more (emotionally) mature.